Surgery may be used to treat a

 Discomfort after surgery may decrease with taking pain medicines

 prescribed by your doctor.

-The arm will be protected in a sling for a defined period of time,
+Your arm will be protected in a sling for a defined period of time.

 Physical therapy after surgery is crucial to a successful recovery.